-- Demonstrate ability to conduct oral arguments in defense of client interests and, conversely, to respond critically to an adversary's position. - Demonstrate interpersonal communication and case management skills, either through persuasive speech, and/or in providing clear oral directions, instructions, and/or guidelines, that address a legal issue, case or client problem. - Examine a previously advocated position, including the ability to amend and change that position in light of previously unidentified law, regulations, facts or circumstances, both with respect to individual matters or obligations and with respect to one's professional principles and posture in general. - Apply legal values and principles to career goals. - Identify and express common legal values that build community at local, national, and global levels. - Develop innovative approaches and solutions to existing or emerging legal challenges that also draw on disciplinary perspectives in related fields where appropriate, such as ethics, other humanities and/or social sciences. - Explain and analyze how legal knowledge and analysis can elaborate and deepen the understanding of social and cultural diversity, and economic development. - Describe and apply concepts, principles and overarching themes in law and legal thinking. - Develop a working knowledge of the major theoretical approaches, findings, historical trends and content domains in one or more specialized fields of legal knowledge.
+- obligations and with respect to one's professional principles and posture in general. - Apply legal values and principles to career goals. - Identify and express common legal values that build community at local, national, and global levels. - Develop innovative approaches and solutions to existing or emerging legal challenges that also draw on disciplinary perspectives in related fields where appropriate, such as ethics, humanities and/or social sciences. - Explain and analyze how legal knowledge and analysis can elaborate and deepen the understanding of social and cultural diversity and economic development. - Describe and apply concepts, principles, and overarching themes in law and legal thinking. - Develop a working knowledge of the major theoretical approaches, findings, historical trends, and content domains in one or more specialized fields of legal knowledge.